-Fair Housing Symposium: The District held its annual fair housing symposium on June 15, 2016.
+Fair Housing Symposium: The District held its annual fair housing symposium on April 24, 2017.
 Additional fair housing activities may include workshops for tenants, housing advocates, housing providers and industry policymakers, and members of the public interested in understanding equal housing opportunity and fair housing choice and housing discrimination issues.

 Resident Education from Community-based Partners: DHCD partners with nonprofit and private sector housing advocates, tenant organizers, and practitioners to provide greater education coverage of housing and fair housing issues to a diverse community.
-Community-based organizations (CBOs) provide outreach and education for tenants on purchase programs, comprehensive homeownership and housing counseling, and assistance for relocation and location of apartments.
+CBOs provide outreach and education for tenants on purchase programs, comprehensive homeownership and housing counseling, and assistance for relocation and location of apartments.
 To date, DHCD has contracts with ten organizations, of which some have multiple locations across the city, to provide housing services in neighborhood-based settings in every Ward.

-Housing Expo: Over the last 8 years, DHCD has hosted a housing expo as part of the National Homeownership Month in June, providing hands on demonstrations, classes on financial and homeownership issues, presentations about DHCD programs and how to access them, and an exhibitor hall with private companies, government agencies, and community-based organizations showcasing products, services, and programs for District residents.
-The Housing Expo is a well-attended event that drew over 3,000 residents in fiscal year 2015 and is a vital component to highlighting the wide range of housing programs and counseling available to District residents.
+Housing Expo and Home Show: Over the last nine years, DHCD has hosted a housing expo as part of the National Homeownership Month in June, providing hands on demonstrations, classes on financial and homeownership issues, presentations about DHCD programs and how to access them, and an exhibitor hall with private companies, government agencies, and community-based organizations showcasing products, services, and programs for District residents.
+The Housing Expo is a wellattended event that drew over 4,000 residents in fiscal year 2016 and is a vital component to highlighting the wide range of housing programs and counseling available to District residents.

 Accessibility Education and Enforcement: DHCD continues to hold an annual mandatory Section 504 accessibility compliance training program for all recipients of federal and local funds.
-The training covers practical and regulatory actions concerning accessible housing according to local building codes and its parallels to federal regulations and laws, multifamily projects compliance Annual Action Plan 55 with the Section 504 accessibility rules and regulations of the Rehabilitation Act of 1973 and the Fair Housing Act as Amended.
+The training covers practical and regulatory actions concerning accessible housing according to local building codes and its parallels to federal regulations and laws, multifamily projects compliance with the Section 504 accessibility rules and regulations of the Rehabilitation Act of 1973 and the Fair Housing Act as Amended.